ipavanteja/mongodb-community-configuration/README.md

 ## Begin using MongoDB

-Start a mongosh  session on the same host machine as the mongod.
+Start a `mongosh` session on the same host machine as the mongod.
 You can run mongosh  without any command-line options to connect to a mongod that is running on your **`localhost`** with default **`port 27017`**.

 ```nginx
 mongosh
 ```

+If all goes well, you will get a MongoDB shell of your localhost.
+You can perform [MogoDB Shell Operatioins](https://github.com/ipavanteja/mongodb-import-export?tab=readme-ov-file#mongodb-shell-commands)

 ## Uninstall MongoDB Community Edition